tymicki/Android-mock-location-gpx/README.md

 # Android mock location gpx
 Application for easy locations mocking
 ## Getting Started
-After installation set this app to be Mock location app.
+After installation set this app device developer options to be mock location app.
-App has functionality of mocking either one location and mocking routes example usage with mocking of one location from commandline (with use of Android Debug Bridge )
+Application has functionality of mocking either one location or mocking routes.
+Example usage with mocking of one location from commandline (with use of Android Debug Bridge )
 ```
 adb  shell am broadcast -a send.mock -e lat 52.169 -e lon 21.068
 ```